 The School Council's sole aim is to help make Overdale Junior School a great place for everyone.
 It meets fortnightly to discuss any issues - large or small - that the school's pupils feel are important.

 Two representatives from every class are elected each year and are supported by two members of staff, one of whom chairs the meetings.
 We currently have 30 school councillors therefore from our 15 classes!

 School Council has been instrumental in introducing anti-bullying measures, implementing a system whereby children can contact them in confidence with any incidences of bullying and appropriate action will be taken.

-School Council successes
+School Council ideas and successes

 The whole school community can give feeback and ideas to the School Council via their suggestion box.